Disruption-Consulting/autoMigrate/README.md

 - ensuring all grants to SYS-owned source database objects are replayed in the target database
 - ensuring both target and source tablespaces are set to their pre-migration status on completion

-Even for a simple database the above can represent many dozens of individual tasks that need to be prepared, coordinated and tested.

-Based on the Transportable Tablespace feature, available from version 10.1.0.3, the autoMigrate utility involves at most 3 manual interventions:

-1. run sqlplus script on the source database, optionally signalling the start of an extended data migration process
-2. run sqlplus script on the target database
-3. if step 1 started an extended data migration process then run the same script on the source database to signal the end of the process
+Even for a small database preparing, coordinating and testing all of these individual tasks requires a significant effort involving Business owners and technology service providers.
+The autoMigrate utility typically involves running one script on both source and target databases which will securely and optimally execute all of the above tasks.

+Based on the Transportable Tablespace feature, autoMigrate runs the optimal database migration for the source database version - i.e. databases at version 11.2.0.3 and more are migrated using Full Transportable Database, while all others use Transportable Tablespace.

 An "extended data migration process" is a phased transfer to the target server during which the source database remains fully available; the default process sets all application tablespaces to read only before starting the transfer.